 That’s the best kind of buy-and-hold investment.

-The retail industry is in a free fall at the moment, yet Illinois-based Ulta Beauty (NASDAQ:ULTA) is busy growing its network of stores — which currently number 974 — by 100 per year.
+The retail industry is in a freefall at the moment, yet Illinois-based Ulta Beauty (NASDAQ:ULTA) is busy growing its network of stores — which currently number over 1,100 — by 100 per year.
 It expects to build out its brick-and-mortar footprint to 1,700 stores over the next decade.

 Ulta Beauty helps women with their beauty needs; Sherwin-Williams Co (NYSE:SHW) does the same for houses and businesses around the world.